dcos/examples/1.8/bookkeeper/README.md

 - A running DC/OS 1.8 cluster with at least 3 nodes, each at least having 1 CPU, 1G of memory and 10GB of persistent disk storage in total.
 - [DC/OS CLI](https://dcos.io/docs/1.8/usage/cli/install/) installed.
-- Zookeeper service instance could be accessed(by default at: zk://master.mesos:2181).
+- Zookeeper service instance should be accessed (by default at: `zk://master.mesos:2181`).
-- By default, bookies will use agent dirs: /mnt/index /mnt/ledgers /mnt/journal to store bookie data.
+- By default, bookies will use agent dirs: `/mnt/index`, `/mnt/ledgers`, and `/mnt/journal` to store bookie data.

 ## Install Bookkeeper